 In the case of the Sabah earthquake, the fault line extends from Kota Belud to Ranau somewhere beyond Mount Kinabalu.
 It was stated that the earthquake was of 6.0 Magnitude at the time it struck.
 Some believed - probably erroneously - that this was deliberately stated as 5.9 to avoid Mt.
 Kinabalu losing its status as a safe place for the annual climbathon event.

 Everyone can learn from the occurrence of the tragedy of the earthquake at Kinabalu.
 Two positive things came about as the result.
 Firstly, it was decided that the mountain guides be recognised as part of the rescue team.
 Secondly, the government said that the way buildings are constructed needs to take into consideration the occurrence of earthquakes in future.

 Hereafter, the people of Sabah can no longer continue to entertain the idea that Sabah is free from earthquake.
-It does not matter whether any of the faultlines breaks or the spirits of the mountains are angry.
-If and when an earthquake is meant to strike, no one can predict or prevent it.
+It does not matter whether any of the fault lines breaks or the spirits of the mountains are angry.
+If and when an earthquake is meant to strike, no one prevent it or can predict it.

 The earthquake at Kinabalu may not repeat itself.
 Geologists predict that the next earthquake will occur somewhere around Lahad Datu.
 When?
 No one knows.